10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 -

 Google Meet is your only platform?
-Tactiq's Chrome extension approach is clean and bot-free.
+Tactiq's Chrome extension is clean and bot-free.

 -

-Then consider your language needs.
-If you're running meetings in Dutch or French, accuracy differences between tools are dramatic.
-MeetMemo's WhisperKit-powered transcription leads the pack for European languages, while Otter.ai is strongest for English-only workflows.
+Consider your language needs.
+If you're running meetings in Dutch or French, accuracy differences between tools are significant.
+MeetMemo's WhisperKit-powered transcription leads for European languages; Otter.ai is strongest for English-only workflows.

 Finally, think about where your notes should live.
-If you want meeting notes in Apple Notes, MeetMemo is your only option.
-If you want them in Notion, use Notion AI.
-If you need them in Salesforce, go Fireflies.
-The best meeting recorder is the one that fits your existing workflow, not the one that forces you to adopt a new one.
+Apple Notes, Notion, Salesforce, these aren't interchangeable.
+The best meeting recorder is the one that fits your existing workflow, not the one that requires you to build a new one around it.

 The Bottom Line

-Try it free with 3 meetings and see if it clicks.
+Try it free with 3 meetings.
 No account required.
-Just download, record, and let your Mac do the work.
+Download, record, and your Mac handles the rest.